 In order to meet our early care and education needs, we must invest in the workforce.
-According to Washington State's Employment Security Department, our early learning system depends on 18,240 early care and education professionals, of whom 83 percent are female.
+According to Washington State's Employment Security Department, our early learning system depends on 17,050 early care and education professionals, of whom 48 percent are people of color and 96 percent are women.
 These professionals promote the development and well-being of the young children and families in our state.
-In order to address the unmet need for child care, the state needs an additional 24,308 early care and education professionals.
+In order to address the unmet need for child care, the state needs an additional 32,818 early care and education professionals.\